alshedivat/al-folio/_pages/about.md

 - Privacy & Anonymity
 - Fraud Detection

-Prior to pursuing a PhD, I've completed a Dual Master Degree in Computer Science at [Technische Universität Berlin](https://www.tu.berlin/) and at the [Korean Advanced Institute of Science and Technology](https://www.kaist.ac.kr/en/).
+Prior to completing a PhD at [Technische Universität Berlin](https://www.tu.berlin/), I've completed a Dual Master Degree in Computer Science at TU Berlin and at the [Korean Advanced Institute of Science and Technology](https://www.kaist.ac.kr/en/).